You are here

 Dupont Circle’s fine dining scene has long included special occasion restaurants that are worth the bill, but the neighborhood recently became even more buzzworthy with the arrival of DC’s first Michelin Guide.

-Plume at The Jefferson Hotel, Dupont’s other awardee, serves a menu inspired by Thomas Jefferson’s kitchen gardens at Monticello in a dining room that can only be described as sumptuous, along with a wine list of more than 1,300 labels.
+Plume at The Jefferson Hotel, another Michelin star restaurant near Dupont Circle, serves a menu inspired by Thomas Jefferson’s kitchen gardens at Monticello in a dining room that can only be described as sumptuous, along with a wine list of more than 1,300 labels.

 Komi provides diners with a dazzling Mediterranean tasting menu night after night, curated by Chef Johnny Monis, who is also responsible for Little Serow downstairs, another rave-worthy restaurant serving up spicy Thai cuisine.